 Minimise window puts it in the DOCK.

 Zoom does what it says but just tell your Buddy their Text/Font is too small or Override it via the Messages Preferences if many people are using too smaller Font for you.
-The top three items in the View Menu do a similar job.

-Another option is to Bring All Windows to the Front (remember smaller iChat windows can still be behind bigger ones if you dragged one over another).
+Another option to Bring All Windows to the Front (remember smaller iChat windows can still be behind bigger ones if you dragged one over another).

 Next - How-to Use the Preferences.